tjw218/pmp-wordpress/docs/saved-search.md

 ## View All Saved Search Queries

-To see all saved search queries, visit Public Media Platform > Manage saved searches link in the WordPress dashboard.
+To see all saved search queries, visit **Public Media Platform > Manage saved searche** link in the WordPress dashboard.
 From there, you see the complete list of saved search queries:

 ![Manage saved searches list](/assets/img/view-saved-searches.png)